yadavnikhil17102004/Face_Tracker/README.md

 - Add face recognition to identify specific people
 - Track faces across frames to assign consistent IDs
 - Add emotion detection to recognize facial expressions
-- Implement facial landmark detection (nose, mouth, etc.)
+- Enhance the head pose estimation with more accurate models
 - Add age and gender estimation
 - Create a recording feature to save video
 - Implement motion detection to only track when movement occurs
 - Add a GUI for adjusting settings without modifying code
+- Implement attention tracking based on gaze direction
+- Add blink detection using eye aspect ratio

 ## License